-Originally built for temporary use during the 1915-16 Panama-California Exposition, Balboa Park became the city's most-loved park.
+Initially built for temporary use during the 1915-16 Panama-California Exposition, Balboa Park became the city's most-loved park.
 It boasts buildings beautiful enough to be considered attractions in themselves, especially if you're a photographer.
-They're surrounded by trees, lawns, and fountains, but that's only the beginning.
+Trees, lawns, and fountains surround them, but that's only the beginning.

 04 of 13

 Coronado isn't an island but a peninsula—a fact that doesn't get in the way of the name most people use for it.
 Whatever you call it, it's a narrow strip of land between the San Diego Bay and the Pacific Ocean, barely a few blocks wide.